Chlamydia is a sexually transmitted disease. It is a bacterial infection that affects both women and men and transmits during sexual contact.

 As per the Centers for Disease Control and Prevention (CDC), in the year 2015, there were more than 1.5 million cases reported for Chlamydia in the USA.
 This makes a rate of almost 480 cases per group of 100,000 populations, which has been increasing since the year 2001.

-What is Chlamydia Infection All About?
+What is a Chlamydia Infection?

-Chlamydia is a sexually transmitted infection caused by the Chlamydia trachomatis bacteria (C. trachomatis).
+Chlamydia is a sexually transmitted infection caused by the Chlamydia Trachomatis bacteria (C. Trachomatis).
 Some scientists consider it to be among the most common bacterial STDs in the world.

 The bacterial STD can affect several different organs such as the vagina, penis, urethra, cervix, eye, anus, throat and can also cause serious and oftentimes permanent damage to the reproductive system in both men and women.

-Since the year 1994, Chlamydia is a common STD being reported to the CDC.
-It is better to learn more about Chlamydia because education is so important here.
-It is imperative to learn about the causes, symptoms, diagnosis, and treatments options of Chlamydia.
+Since the year 1994, chlamydia is a common STD being reported to the CDC.
+It is better to learn more about chlamydia because education is so important here.
+It is imperative to learn about the causes, symptoms, diagnosis, and treatments options of chlamydia.